shopgate/connect-doc/markdown/guides/commerce/webcheckout/integration-shop-system-shopgate-app.md

  #### Tracking

- By default the Shopgate app has three trackers
+ By default the Shopgate app has these trackers
  integrated:

- * Facebook Analytics
+ * Firebase / Google Analytics

- * Google Analytics for mobile apps
+ * Facebook / Meta
  * Appsflyer